saveur1/Tech-Tools/readme.md

 ### Seed Database

-Use the following commeand to put some dummy products in that database.
+Use the following commands to put some dummy products in that database.
 Run it in the root folder.

 ```